Cosmological constant problem: History

 ≈ 2 × 10^{−11} cm, ... and if this radiation, converted to material density (u/c^{2} ≈ 10^{6}), contributed to the curvature of the observable universe – one would obtain a vacuum energy density of such a value that the radius of the observable universe would not reach even to the Moon."
+Wolfgang Pauli reached the same conclusion in 1933.
+The idea that the vacuum energy was related to the expansion of the universe was proposed by Georges Lemaître in 1934.

-After the development of quantum field theory in the 1940s, the first to address contributions of quantum fluctuations to the cosmological constant was Yakov Zeldovich in the 1960s.
+After the development of quantum field theory in the 1940s and the observation of the expansion of the universe in the 1950s, the first to address contributions of quantum fluctuations to the cosmological constant was Yakov Zeldovich in the 1960s.
 In quantum mechanics, the vacuum itself should experience quantum fluctuations.
 In general relativity, those quantum fluctuations constitute energy that would add to the cosmological constant.
-However, this calculated vacuum energy density is many orders of magnitude bigger than the observed cosmological constant.
-Original estimates of the degree of mismatch were as high as 120 to 122 orders of magnitude; however, modern research suggests that, when Lorentz invariance is taken into account, the degree of mismatch is closer to 60 orders of magnitude.
+However, Zeldovich calculated vacuum energy density was forty orders of magnitude bigger than the observed cosmological constant.

+In the 1970s, due to the discovery of the electroweak interaction, another contribution was added to the cosmological constant due to spontaneous symmetry breaking, increasing the discrepancy.
+Later estimates of the degree of mismatch were as high as 120 to 122 orders of magnitude; Modern research suggests that, when Lorentz invariance is taken into account, the degree of mismatch is closer to 60 orders of magnitude.

 With the development of inflationary cosmology in the 1980s, the problem became much more important: as cosmic inflation is driven by vacuum energy, differences in modeling vacuum energy lead to huge differences in the resulting cosmologies.
 Were the vacuum energy precisely zero, as was once believed, then the expansion of the universe would not accelerate as observed, according to the standard Λ-CDM model.

+In 1989, Steven Weinberg showed that the different contributions to the cosmological constant cannot, under general conditions, cancel without fine tuning their values, this result became known as Weinberg's no-go theorem.'
+In the 2000s, Weinberg also proposed, what is sometimes called the new cosmological problem, which consist in finding a theory that matches its non-zero value.
+The new cosmological problem is often equated with the cosmic coincidence problem (the fact that energy density from dark matter and dark energy are of the same order of magnitude today).